torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 system goes down during the reap, the iunlink code will delete the blocks during log recovery.

-**Note**: All space usage and inode indices in the filesystem *must* be consistent to use a temporary file safely!
+**Analte**: All space usage and ianalde indices in the filesystem *must* be consistent to use a temporary file safely!
 This dependency is the reason why online repair can only use pageable kernel memory to stage ondisk space usage information.

-Swapping metadata extents with a temporary file requires the owner field of the block headers to match the file being repaired and not the temporary file.
+Swapping metadata extents with a temporary file requires the owner field of the block headers to match the file being repaired and analt the temporary file.
 The directory, extended attribute, and symbolic link functions were all modified to allow callers to specify owner numbers explicitly.